bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

 - (AP 3.4.A.1) An object’s **state** refers to its attributes and their values at a given time and is defined by instance variables belonging to the object.
 This defines a **has-a** relationship between the object and its instance variables.
 - (AP 3.4.A.2) A constructor is used to set the initial state of an object, which should include initial values for all instance variables.
 When a constructor is called, memory is allocated for the object and the associated object reference is returned.
 Constructor parameters, if specified, provide data to initialize instance variables.
 - A constructor must have the same name as the class!
 Constructors have no return type!
-- (AP 3.4.A.3) When a mutable object is a constructor parameter, the instance variable should be initialized with a copy of the referenced object.
-In this way, the instance variable does not hold a reference to the original object, and methods are prevented from modifying the state of the original object.
 - (AP 3.4.A.4) When no constructor is written, Java provides a no-parameter constructor, and the instance variables are set to default values according to the data type of the attribute.
 This constructor is called the **default constructor**.
+(Note that AP 3.4.A.3 is covered in lesson 3.6).
 - (3.4.A.5) Default values used by the default constructor:

    - The default value for an attribute of type `int` is `0`.